 Plumbing Issues

-As the foundation shifts, it can put stress on plumbing pipes that run under and through it.
+As the foundation shifts, it can stress plumbing pipes that run under and through it.
 This may lead to leaks, clogs, or water pressure problems.
 We started noticing our toilets were flushing slowly, and drains were gurgling.
 If you experience plumbing issues that have arisen out of the blue, foundation heaving could be the culprit.
 Having a plumber and foundation expert evaluate what’s happening is best.

 The warning signs of foundation heaving are often subtle initially but become more apparent over time.
 Paying attention to changes in your home and addressing issues early on can help minimize damage from foundation heaving.
 It’s always a good idea to consult an expert if you suspect problems with your foundation.